 Our Export Controls lawyers have worked with regulators over the years to influence the development of the current export control regime, and we have been vigorous and successful advocates for our clients’ interests in the ongoing Export Control Reform Initiative.
 We excel in this area because we often know the backstory behind a particular export control regulation, and we understand how to approach the government with effective strategies for proposing new changes.
 We also have a deep understanding of regulated products and technologies across many industries, such as defense, semiconductors, chemicals, sensors, telecom, encryption, aviation and many more.
 This enables us to think proactively in developing compliance strategies that maximize our clients’ business opportunities.

-The team includes a former assistant secretary of commerce for export enforcement, a former commissioner of the U.S. International Trade Commission (ITC), a former lawyer for the Nuclear Regulatory Commission (NRC), as well as several other lawyers with backgrounds in government service and decades of experience in export controls.
+The team includes a former assistant secretary of commerce for export enforcement, a former commissioner of the U.S. International Trade Commission (ITC), a former deputy assistant director for policy in the Office of Foreign Assets Control (OFAC) in the U.S. Department of the Treasury, a former lawyer for the Nuclear Regulatory Commission (NRC), as well as several other lawyers with backgrounds in government service and decades of experience in export controls.
 We are completely fluent in the Export Administration Regulations (EAR), International Traffic in Arms Regulations (ITAR), nuclear controls administered by the NRC and the Energy Department, the Census Bureau’s export reporting requirements and other laws and regulations that touch on export controls.

 We frequently handle complicated export classification matters, and we also help clients streamline their internal self-classification procedures for more routine matters.
 We have a strong record with commodity jurisdiction (CJ) rulings from the State Department and commodity classification (CCATS) rulings from the Commerce Department, including successful ruling reversals in contentious cases.
 The key to our success is working collaboratively with our clients and immersing ourselves in their products, drawing on in-house technical and business capabilities in presenting the best case to the regulators.